GCDigitalFellows/gcdrb/README.md

 $ gulp clean:dist
 ```

-Run the script to download data from google docs:
+Run the script to download data from google docs (also runs during build):
 ```sh
 $ gulp data
 ```